DavidMertz/Cleaning-Data-Webinars/README.md

 Excerpts from the book material will be utilized, as well as both some of the same data sets and additional materials.

+Please contact cleaning@kdm.training for more information on the book or suggestions about the webinar material.